top of page

 At the surface, a viscous sublayer and surface roughness create a shielding condition.
 If the incident flow loses coherence before impact, momentum is dissipated in the gas phase and within the boundary layer.
 The applied shear stress does not exceed the adhesion and mechanical interlock forces holding the contamination in place.

 This is the common failure mode.
-Transport without detachment.

 Dry ice blasting, when properly configured, is used to deliver high local momentum density and transient thermal stress directly into the interface.